What Is A Roofing Square?

 Above is the definition of roofing square put in the simplest terms, but if you’re looking for more in-depth information about roof squares pricing, size calculations, and square footage conversions, then keep reading…

 How Much Does A Square Of Roofing Cost?

 The most frequent application for the term “square” throughout the roofing industry is in regard to pricing and ordering bundles of shingles, so it makes sense to cover the how much a square of roofing costs on average.

 In the interest of time, we’ll use the state of Massachusetts as our example.
-Massachusetts roofers price their projects between $5 and $9 per square foot.
+Massachusetts roofers in Boston and the Greater Boston area price their full replacement projects between $5 and $9 per square foot.
 We can convert ‘cost per square foot’ to ‘cost per square’ by multiplying the original number by 100.
-So in Boston, Massachusetts and the surrounding area, the cost of a square of roofing is between $500 and $900.
+So in Boston, Massachusetts and the surrounding suburbs like Framingham or Braintree, the cost of a square of roofing is between $500 and $900.